ylab-hi/BINARY/documentation/current_tools/sv2nl.md

 ## Performance

 The performance is tested simply by `time` and `heapstack` command.
 It is not a benchmark.
-The slowest part is the gzip decompression and compression.

 | SV File Size | SV Records | NL File Size | NL Records | Time | Peak Memory Usage |
 |:------------:|:----------:|:------------:|:----------:|:----:|:-----------------:|